-The month of December has arrived and with it comes warm weather, end of year celebrations and a lots of festive cheer!
+Spring time has arrived and with it comes warm weather, celebrations and a lots of entertaining!

-Entertaining is top of the list (well maybe second to the Christmas shopping), as such the team at House of Home have been thinking of ways to ‘wow’ and impress our guests at our next soiree.
+The team at House of Home absolutely love entertaining!
+As such, we have been thinking of ways to ‘wow’ and impress our guests at our next Spring or Summer soiree.
 After little debate we all agreed that serving delicious cocktails is the best way to make guests feel special and there’s no better way to create a sense of occasion than to serve a signature cocktail.

 Bar carts are hugely popular at the moment and look fantastic when styled.
 However, while they can make a great talking point at your next party, we understand that not every home has space for one, or if serving cocktails isn’t something you do that regularly it can be a bit of an investment piece.